zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-Dataproc.md

 Apache Hive is an open-source data warehouse system for querying and analyzing large datasets stored in HDFS.
 Hive supports HiveQL which is like SQL, HiveQL is then translated to map-reduce jobs in the background.
 Map-reduce is a data processing technique used commonly to extract, transform and load data on Hadoop

+### Pre-emptible VMs
+* Processing only
+* No preemptible-only clusters
+* Persistent disk is used for local caching and not available through HDFS
+* The managed group automatically re-add workers lost due to reclamation